-It was another banner year for the Dania Beach Community Redevelopment Agency (DBCRA).
-Supported by the DBCRA Board, residents, business owners, and other stakeholders, we have been successful at attracting new businesses and investors to our community, while working hard to increase the quality of life for residents.
+I would like to take this time to thank you for your support during 2014.
+For the sixth straight year, the Dania Beach Community Redevelopment Agency (DBCRA) has successfully completed a host of various projects and initiatives that will serve the long term interests of our city.
+With your support and continued funding, we have been successful at attracting new businesses and investors to our community, while working hard to increase the quality of life for residents.
 We are committed to deliver our brand promise, developed as part of our business and community outreach efforts, which reads in part: